More

 Tough Creatures – the Fractions!

-Fractions are considered to be one of the trickiest math concepts for young kids because it has different notations than whole numbers.
+Fractions are considered one of the trickiest math concepts for young kids because they have different notations than whole numbers.
 It is an abstract notion that challenges the little rockstars to do better.

-Operations on fractions add to the complexity as it becomes strenuous for children to understand what these operations mean and therefore, visualizing them can lead to better comprehension of the concept.
-The multiplication and division of fractions might be contradictory to the already existing understanding of multiplying and dividing whole numbers.
+Operations on fractions add to the complexity as it becomes strenuous for children to understand what these operations mean; therefore, visualizing them can lead to better comprehension of the concept.
+The multiplication and division of fractions might contradict the existing understanding of multiplying and dividing whole numbers.

-For example, multiplying two whole numbers always results in a greater product, but this is not the case with multiplying fractions.
+For example, multiplying two whole numbers always results in a greater product, but this is not true with multiplying fractions.

-Similarly, dividing two whole numbers usually results in a quotient that is smaller than the dividend, but this is not the case with dividing fractions.
+Similarly, dividing two whole numbers usually results in a smaller quotient than the dividend, but this is not the case with dividing fractions.

 Division of fractions is not the same as dividing two whole numbers

-Due to the lack of proper understanding of these concepts, even among teachers, students have a hard time understanding fractions.
+Due to the lack of proper understanding of these concepts, even among teachers, students have difficulty understanding fractions.
 It also causes confusion and misconceptions among them.

-The aim of this article is to provide engaging methods that would help children visualize the concepts of multiplication and division.
+This article aims to provide engaging methods to help children visualize multiplication and division concepts.
 Furthermore, we will also try to ease the understanding of procedures involved in multiplying and dividing fractions through a simple methodology involving just 4 steps.

 Read on and make learning fractions easy and pleasant!